TypeDreamMoon/DreamFlow/README.md

 # DreamFlow

-DreamFlow is a lightweight Unreal flow graph framework designed as a reusable base for:
+DreamFlow is the core Unreal flow graph plugin in the Dream plugin stack.

-- Quest/task graphs
-- Dialogue graphs
-- State and progression editors
-- Custom designer-facing logic graphs
+It provides a reusable runtime executor, a node-based editor, flow-scoped variables, Blueprint/C++ extensibility, debugging tools, and replication support for game-facing logic graphs.

+The `DreamFlow` plugin is the foundation layer.
+Domain packs such as quest, dialogue, story, or encounter flows now live outside the core plugin.

-## What it includes
+## Modules

+- `DreamFlow`: runtime graph asset, node, executor, variables, bindings, and networking support
+- `DreamFlowEditor`: asset factory, asset editor toolkit, graph schema, debugger, validation panel, and custom Slate graph UI

+## Core features

-- `UDreamFlowAsset`: graph asset that stores runtime node data
+- `UDreamFlowAsset`: reusable flow graph asset
-- `UDreamQuestFlowAsset`: quest-specialized flow asset
-- `UDreamDialogueFlowAsset`: dialogue-specialized flow asset
 - `UDreamFlowNode`: extensible runtime node base class
 - `UDreamFlowAsyncNode`: async-ready node base for Blueprint and C++ latent workflows
 - `UDreamFlowEntryNode`: built-in entry node
 - `UDreamFlowExecutor`: runtime flow runner with Blueprint events
-- `UDreamFlowAsyncContext`: completion handle passed into async nodes
+- `UDreamFlowAsyncContext`: async completion handle passed into async nodes
-- `UDreamFlowExecutorComponent`: Actor component wrapper for gameplay use
+- `UDreamFlowExecutorComponent`: Actor component wrapper with replication support
-- Per-flow variable definitions with typed runtime values and bindings
+- Per-flow typed variables with defaults and runtime values
-- Per-flow startup option to choose whether `StartFlow` auto-executes past the entry node
-- Built-in generic core nodes such as `Branch`, `Compare`, and `Set Variable`
-- Built-in async `Delay` node for time-based flow waits
+- Value binding support for literal-or-variable driven node inputs
-- Multi-output node pins with named branches such as `True` and `False`
+- Multi-output pins with named branches such as `True`, `False`, or `Completed`
-- Node preview content area with text, color, and image display items
+- Inline node preview items for text, color, and image display
-- Breakpoint-aware DreamFlow debugger tab for active executors
+- Breakpoint-aware debugger tab for active executors
-- Graph validation helpers and validation message structs
+- Validation helpers and automation coverage for runtime/editor behavior
-- `DreamFlowQuest`: quest/task focused node module
-- `DreamFlowDialogue`: dialogue focused node module
-- `DreamFlowEditor`: asset factory, asset editor toolkit, graph schema, and custom node Slate UI
-- Blueprint helpers in `UDreamFlowBlueprintLibrary`
+- Blueprint helper functions in `UDreamFlowBlueprintLibrary`
-- `UDreamFlowSettings`: Developer Settings entry for logging and diagnostics
+- Settings-driven logging through `UDreamFlowSettings` and `LogDreamFlow`
-- `LogDreamFlow`: settings-driven runtime log category
-- Automation tests for execution, validation, replication snapshot, and log filtering

-## How to use
+## What ships in the core plugin

+The core plugin intentionally stays generic.

+It includes:

+- the `Dream Flow` asset type
+- the standard DreamFlow editor
+- generic flow execution/runtime systems
+- generic core nodes such as `Branch`, `Compare`, `Set Variable`, `Delay`, and `Finish Flow`

+It does not include domain-specific packs such as Quest or Dialogue anymore.
+Those have moved into separate plugins.

+## Editor workflow

 1. Enable the `DreamFlow` plugin.
-2. In Content Browser create the asset type that matches your domain:
+2. In the Content Browser create a `Dream Flow` asset.
-   `Dream Flow`, `Dream Quest Flow`, or `Dream Dialogue Flow`.
 3. Open the asset to edit the graph.
 4. Right click in the graph to add nodes.
-5. Use `Choose Node Class...` to add Blueprint-derived node types.
+5. Use `Choose Node Class...` to place Blueprint-derived DreamFlow node classes into the graph.
-6. Use the left `Node Palette` tab to quickly place common node classes.
+6. Use the left `Palette` tab to place common compatible node classes quickly.
-7. Select a node to open its runtime object in the right `Node Editor` tab.
+7. Select a node to edit its runtime object in the right `Node Editor` tab.
-8. Use the right `Validation` tab to inspect broken links, unreachable nodes, duplicate GUIDs, and other structural issues.
+8. Use the `Variables` tab to manage flow-scoped variables and defaults.
-9. Open the `Debugger` tab to inspect live executors while running in PIE or game.
+9. Use the `Validation` tab to inspect structural problems.
-10. Use the `Variables` tab to edit flow-scoped environment variables in one dedicated panel.
+10. Use the `Debugger` tab during PIE/gameplay to inspect active executors, pause, continue, step, and stop.
 11. Right click a node and choose `Add Breakpoint` to pause before that node executes.
-12. The graph editor supports undo/redo, copy, cut, paste, and duplicate for normal nodes.
+12. The graph editor supports undo/redo, copy, cut, paste, duplicate, comments, and normal node selection workflows.

-13. If you want `StartFlow` to stop on the entry node instead of immediately running the first gameplay node, disable `Auto Execute Entry Node On Start` on the flow asset.
+## Create Node Class

+DreamFlow includes a fast way to create Blueprint node implementations.

+You can create a new node class from either:

+- Content Browser `Add New` -> `DreamFlow` -> `Create Node Class...`
+- the DreamFlow editor toolbar button `Create Node Class` beside `Validate`

+This opens a class picker for `UDreamFlowNode`-derived parent classes and creates a Blueprint asset in the current Content Browser path.

 ## Flow variables

-Every `UDreamFlowAsset` now owns a `Variables` array, so each flow asset can define its own environment-style data without pushing everything into one global runtime object.
+Every `UDreamFlowAsset` owns a `Variables` array, so each flow can define its own environment-style data without relying on one global runtime object.

-- Variable definitions are now surfaced in a dedicated `Variables` editor tab.
+- Variable definitions are edited in the dedicated `Variables` tab.
-- The variables tab supports type-first creation, so designers can add `Bool`, `Int`, `Float`, `Name`, `String`, `Text`, `GameplayTag`, and `Object` variables directly from the header menu.
+- The variables tab supports type-first creation for `Bool`, `Int`, `Float`, `Name`, `String`, `Text`, `GameplayTag`, and `Object`.
-- Each variable has a `Name`, `Description`, and typed `DefaultValue`.
+- Each variable stores a `Name`, `Description`, and typed `DefaultValue`.
-- Supported value types are `Bool`, `Int`, `Float`, `Name`, `String`, `Text`, `GameplayTag`, and `Object`.
 - When a `UDreamFlowExecutor` initializes, it copies those defaults into its runtime variable map.
 - Each flow asset can choose whether `StartFlow` should immediately execute past the entry node through `bAutoExecuteEntryNodeOnStart`.

-This makes the variable model feel closer to Blueprint variables, but still scoped per DreamFlow asset.

 ## Variable bindings

-DreamFlow now includes a lightweight binding struct, `FDreamFlowValueBinding`, for nodes that need data input.
+DreamFlow includes a lightweight binding struct, `FDreamFlowValueBinding`, for nodes that need data input.

 - A binding can read from either a literal value or a named flow variable.
-- The details UI now exposes a dedicated source picker and a variable dropdown so bindings feel closer to the StateTree workflow.
+- The details UI exposes a source picker and variable dropdown for compatible flow variables.
-- Bindings can expose an expected value type, and the variable picker filters out incompatible flow variables when possible.
+- Bindings can declare an expected value type, and the editor filters incompatible variables when possible.
-- The executor resolves bindings at runtime and converts values to the target variable type when possible.
+- The executor resolves bindings at runtime and converts values to the target type when possible.
 - Validation reports missing variables and incompatible literal values.

-Out of the box, the built-in core logic nodes already use these bindings.
+The built-in core logic nodes already use these bindings.

 ## Built-in core nodes

-The base `DreamFlow` module now ships with a reusable `Core` category for generic flow logic.
+The base `DreamFlow` module ships with a reusable `Core` category for generic flow logic.

 - `UDreamFlowBranchNode`: evaluates a bound boolean and routes to child `0` for true or child `1` for false
 - `UDreamFlowCompareNode`: compares two bound values and routes to child `0` or `1`